alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling--on-imitating-kafirs-in-their-weekends.md

 layout: post
 title: "Ruling on imitating Jews and Christians in their weekends"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 3326-3"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 3326, Question 3"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
+locale: en
 lang: en
 note: true
-uid: ruling--on-imitating-kafirs-in-their-weekends
 excerpt: "It is not permissible to allocate either Saturdays or Sundays or both of them as weekends, since this implies imitating the Jews and Christians."
 muftis:
   chairman: